 1. Thou Shalt Not Be CreepyDon’t use the technology in a way that it makes the customer raise their eyebrow.
 Click To Tweet

-Don’t use the technology in a way that it makes the customer raise their eyebrow, where the first thing they’re going to say is, “How did they know this about me?”
-You want to create value and you want to let people know what the value is ahead of time.
+Don’t use the proximity technology in a way that it makes the customer raise their eyebrow, where the first thing they’re going to say is, “How did they know this about me?”
+You want to create value and you want to let people know what the value is ahead of time — not creep them out by popping mobile marketing messages too often.

 2. Thou Shalt Provide Value